Thank you to Georgetown/Scott County Tourism for providing the Toyota Motor Manufacturing Plant Tour. All opinions listed are 100% my own.

 Seeing the people wave at us as we drove by each station simply warmed my heart.

 The Toyota tour runs on weekdays only and lasts about an hour.
-The tour is great for all audiences, from friends and families, to class field trips, business outings and more.
+The tour is great for all audiences, from friends and families to class field trips, business outings, and more.

 My absolute favorite part of the tour is when we stopped and watched the engine being placed inside the car.
-You know why this was my favorite part?
+Do you know why this was my favorite part?
 Because our guide told us that each person on each line has relatively one minute to do their job and do it right.